 I view jewellery as a magical element in life, and as an enduring energy reaching beyond this life, as did people of the ancient world.

 Teaching students one-to-one at my workshop and producing commissioned pieces forms the majority of my work, whilst I continue to record countless design ideas within the pages of my sketchbooks.
-The undulating linear decorations used in many of my designs are inspired by the childhood experience of living beside a small river in rural Suffolk, and the familiar sight of shallow water rippling over pebbles in sunlight.
+The undulating linear decorations used in many of my designs are inspired by the early childhood experience of living beside a small river in rural Suffolk, and the familiar sight of shallow water rippling over pebbles in sunlight.

 Design is the pivotal dictate of my work.
 Sketchbooks are used to ‘think on paper’ and designs developed to a stage whereby a prototype is often made.
 Landscape contributes to my vision through an awareness of land mass balanced against sky, the perspective of diminishing rural roads and the sculptural statement of trees.